Posted on April 22, 2020 by Carlo Zoppo and

 - the access applicant’s entitlement to access information lapsed without the information being providing (including where the applicant failed to pay the relevant processing charge).

-Port Stephens Council v Webb and Department of Education v Zonnevylle
+Department of Education v Zonnevylle

-- in the Department’s case, lodged 24 formal access applications since 2010, with 12 of those applications being made in the last four years.
+Amidst the apparent hiatus of applications, the Department of Education commenced proceedings in 2019 seeking restraint orders against an individual who lodged 24 formal access applications since 2010, with 12 of those applications being made in the last four years.

 Lessons from the Tribunal

 Indeed, it is important to keep in mind that the GIPA Act is directed not just to maintaining open and responsible government, but also towards ensuring effective government.
-That can be undermined by the drain on resources caused by one or two individuals lodging an excessive number of access applications on a persistent basis.
+That can be undermined by the drain on resources caused by individuals lodging an excessive number of access applications on a persistent basis.

 It is clear that, in an appropriate case, the Tribunal will not be reluctant to prevent such applicants from continuing to drain resources by way of persistent applications.